codewars/docs/content/concepts/clans-allies-and-followers/followers.md

 </div>

 If you have already followed the user, the `Follow` button is replaced by `Unfollow` one.
 You can use it to stop following someone.

+## Followers boards

+On your profile page, you can find `Social` tab, which contains a couple of leaderboards.
+One of them, titled **"Following"**, contains a list and honor ranking of all users followed by you.
+Another one, titled **"Followers"**, provides similar list of your followers.

 ## Filtering solutions